Catholic Church in England and Wales: William and Mary and the Catholic Church

-In what came to be known as the Glorious Revolution, Parliament deemed James to have abdicated (effectively deposing him, though Parliament refused to call it that) in favour of his Protestant daughter and son-in-law and nephew, Mary II and William III.
+In what came to be known as the Glorious Revolution, Parliament deemed James to have abdicated (in effect deposing him, though Parliament refused to call it that) in favour of his Protestant daughter, Mary II, and son-in-law and nephew, William III.
 Although this affair is celebrated as solidifying both English liberties and the Protestant nature of the kingdom, some argue that it was "fundamentally a coup spearheaded by a foreign army and navy".

 James fled into exile, and with him many Catholic nobility and gentry.
 The Act of Settlement 1701, which remains in operation today, established the royal line through Sophia, Electress of Hanover, and specifically excludes any Catholic or anyone who marries a Catholic from the throne.
-In 2013, this law was partially changed when the disqualification of the monarch marrying a Catholic was eliminated (along with male preference in the line of succession).
-The law was also changed to limit the requirement that the monarch "must give permission to marry to the six persons next in line to the throne."
+In 2013, this law was partially changed, when the disqualification of the monarch marrying a Catholic was eliminated (alongside male preference in the line of succession).
+The law was also changed to limit the requirement that the monarch "must give permission to marry to the six persons next in line to the throne".
 Still, Catholics today once again are permitted to hold Wolsey and More's office of Lord Chancellor as did Catholics before the Reformation.
-Cardinal Henry Benedict Stuart, the last Jacobite heir to publicly assert a claim to the thrones of England, Scotland, and Ireland, died in Rome in 1807.
+Henry Benedict Cardinal Stuart, the last Jacobite heir publicly to assert a claim to the thrones of England, Scotland, and Ireland, died in Rome in 1807.
 A monument to the Royal Stuarts exists today at Vatican City.
-In the 21st century, Franz, Duke of Bavaria, head of the Wittelsbach family, is the most senior descendant of King Charles I and is considered by Jacobites to be heir of the Stuarts.
-Though direct descendant of the House of Stuart, Franz has said being king is not a claim he wishes to pursue.
+In the 21st century, Franz, Duke of Bavaria, head of the Wittelsbach family, is the most senior descendant of King Charles I, and is considered by Jacobites to be heir of the Stuarts.
+Though a direct descendant of the House of Stuart, Franz has said being king is not a claim he wishes to pursue.